Last updated: April 2026

 Be organised

 A large part of being a professional musician is all about being prepared and able to deal with things when they go wrong.
-By turning up early and giving yourself ample time to prepare for the performance, you should things go wrong you have the time to fix them before the show.
+By turning up early and giving yourself ample time to prepare for the performance, if things go wrong you will have time to fix them before the show.

 Some musicians may find that breathing exercises or even meditation is also good method of relieving stress.
 Many professionals also follow a strict routine of organising lyrics, spare equipment and refreshments before going onstage.